 20. Photo Editing

-Another photography-related service that you could offer is photo editing.
-Some photographers will outsource the editing of their photos to save time, and if you have some experience with Lightroom, Photoshop, or another photo editing program, you can make money with this service.
+Another photography-related service that you could offer from home is photo editing.
+Some photographers will outsource the editing of their photos to save time.
+If you have experience with Lightroom, Photoshop, or another photo editing program, you can make money with this freelance service.

-Aside from basic editing and touchups, you could also offer other related services like background removal and photo manipulation.
-Background removal is needed for a lot of scenarios, like ecommerce product photos that show a product on a solid white background.
+Aside from basic editing and touchups, you could offer related services like background removal and photo manipulation.
+Background removal is needed for many scenarios, like e-commerce product photos that show a product on a solid white background.

 → To learn more, see Fundamentals of Photo Editing on Skillshare.